theolivenbaum/resin/README.md

 # Resin
-Resin is a vector space model implementation, a search and analytics framework and a document store.
+Resin is a vector space model, a search and analytics framework and a document store.
 Querying support includes exact, fuzzy and prefix, soon also range (up-coming feature in RC 4), and comes with customizable tokenizers and scoring schemes.

+## Query language
+The current query language is a copy of [Lucene's](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) (minus range and grouping).

+On the roadmap is an extended query language with support for range, group, index joins, the equivalent of expressing a table join in SQL, and database joins.
+As these features mature they will end up in the query language.

 ## It's an index (that you can read)
-From another angle Resin is an index of the same kind that you attach to database tables to make reading from them fast.
-Certain types of database indices are as full-featured as Resin indices are but usually you'll use one that doesn't support near or prefix matches to achieve decent write speeds.
-In Resin, all your data is in an index.
-There is no place to put data outside of an index because in Resin, everything is an index, or a LcrsTrie to be more precise.
+From an angle Resin is an index of the same kind that you attach to database tables when you want to make reading from them fast.
+Certain types of database indices are as full-featured as Resin indices are but usually you'll use one that doesn't support near matches to achieve decent write speeds, which leaves you without one of Resins expert features in your toolbox.
+In Resin, all your data is stored inside of an index.
+There is no place to put data outside of an index because in Resin everything is an index, or a LcrsTrie to be more precise.

 ## Supports any scoring scheme
 Out-of-the-box, to support the default tf-idf scoring scheme Resin will store term counts.
 To support any scoring scheme Resin gives you the ability to store any additional data (up-coming feature in RC4).
 That data will be delivered to you neatly as a field on the document posting.
 In your custom IScoringScheme you then base your per-document posting calculations on that data instead of just the term count.